 I began to develop pain on the outside of my lower legs just above the ankle.
 This would eventually become severe at times, particularly after standing for a period of time (walking/movement was not as bad as standing).

-I have read over 1,000 user comments about repatha at drugs.com, mayoclinic.com and at other online sources – each describing the pain and side effects they have endured using PCSK9 inhibitors.
-On the plus side, PCSK9 inhibitors are very effective at lowering LDL-C – but for many, the side effects are severe and life destroying.
+I have read over 1,000 user comments about repatha at drugs.com, mayoclinic.com and at other online sources – with many describing pain and side effects endured using PCSK9 inhibitors.
+On the plus side, PCSK9 inhibitors are very effective at lowering LDL-C – but for many, the side effects are severe.

 I have no medical background and am a certified brain injured idiot, so please ignore any health comments here.
 This is just my personal experience.